Identifying Codes on Directed De Bruijn Graphs: Dominating, Resolving, and Determining Sets

 \begin{defn} A \textbf{directed resolving set} is a set $S$ such that for all $u,v\in V(G)$ there exist $s\in S$ so that $\vec d(s,u)\ne \vec d(s,v)$.
 The \textbf{directed metric dimension} is the minimum size of a directed resolving set.
 An example of a directed resolving set in $\vec{\mathcal{B}}(2,3)$ is given in Figure \ref{exResSet}. \end{defn}

-Note that this definition is not quite the same as that given in \cite{DirResolving} (which requires that there exist $s\in S$ so that $\vec d(u,s) \ne \vec d(v, s)$).
-Our definition corresponds better to the definitions of domination and of identifying codes for directed graphs that are used in this paper.
+Note that this definition is not quite the same as that given in \cite{DirResolving} (which requires that there exist $s\in S$ so that $d(u,s) \ne d(v, s)$).
+Our definition corresponds better to the definitions of domination and of identifying codes for directed graphs that are used in this paper, however results using the standard definition may be found in \cite{Feng}.

 \begin{thm} The directed metric dimension for $\B(d,n)$ is $d^{n-1}(d-1)$. \end{thm} \begin{proof} The following shows that for each $w\in {\cal A}^{n-1}$ a directed resolving set for $\B(d,n)$ must contain (at least) all but one of the vertices with prefix $w$.
 Suppose that $w\in \A^{n-1}$, and $i\ne j \in \A$ so that neither of $w\oplus i, w\oplus j$ is in our set $S$.
 Note that if $x,y\in V(\B(d,n))$, with $x\ne y$, then the distance from $x$ to $y$ is completely determined by $x^-$ (and $y^+$).
-Since neither $w\oplus i$ nor $w\oplus j$ is in $S$, and both have the same prefix, $\vec d(w\oplus i, x)=\vec d(w\oplus j, x)$ for all $x\in S$.
+Since neither $w\oplus i$ nor $w\oplus j$ is in $S$, and both have the same prefix, $d(w\oplus i, x)=d(w\oplus j, x)$ for all $x\in S$.
 Thus $S$ is not a directed resolving set.
 Thus for every $w\in \A^{n-1}$, $S$ must contain (at least) all but one of the strings $w\oplus j$ for $j\in \A$.
 Thus $|S|\geq d^{n-1}(d-1)$.
 Since $\{w\oplus 0 \ | \ w\in \A^{n-1}\}$ can easily be shown to be a directed resolving set, we have the desired equality. \end{proof}